crnkofe/craft-2019-impressions/README.md

 3. Repeat the last 3 words of the person who you're talking to.

-	Repetition does feel really akwards but that is basically I'm not really used to doing that.
-Many speakers at the conference did exactly this many times (which I've noticed after it was explicitely pointed out by a speaker).
+	Repetition does feel rather akward probably because I'm not really used to doing it.
+Many speakers at the conference did it all the time (which I've noticed after it was explicitely pointed out).
-	So the thing is that at least I don't even notice that from going on.
-According to Michael repeating words like this shows you're listening (and caring) to the other person.
+	According to Michael repeating words like this shows you're listening (and caring) about the person you're talking to.

 ### Domain-Driven Design: Hidden Lessons from the Big Blue Book, Nick Tune